 Updated: August 21, 2020 | 5:33 pm

 DEP Secretary Patrick McDonnell said the department would “continue to hold polluters of these waters accountable.”
-But critics say the company’s long history of spills despite fines and shutdowns imposed by DEP shows that the department’s fines have little or no effect on the company’s practices.
+But critics say the company’s long history of spills despite penalties and shutdowns imposed by DEP shows that the department’s actions have little or no effect on the company’s practices.

 “It is outrageous that PADEP would settle these past violations for such minuscule civil penalties while ET/Sunoco continues to violate the Clean Streams Law in the same manner during construction of ME2X in 2020,” said Pam Bishop, an anti-pipeline activist who lives in Mount Gretna, Lebanon County, referring to Mariner East 2X, one of the pipelines in the system.

-The latest fine was levied for spills at 10 streams in counties across the state: Berks, Blair, Cambria, Cumberland, Delaware, Lebanon, Washington and Westmoreland.
+The latest penalty was levied for spills at 10 streams in counties across the state: Berks, Blair, Cambria, Cumberland, Delaware, Lebanon, Washington and Westmoreland.

 Bishop said that means each incident cost the company about $35,000.
 At Snitz Creek, a Lebanon County site where drilling has been repeatedly interrupted by the spills, there were six separate incidents that each cost the company some $6,000, a sum that Bishop called “a slap on the wrist” for Sunoco/Energy Transfer.

-Neil Shader, director of communications for DEP, said the new fines are “indicative of DEP’s continued oversight and enforcement of the permit conditions and regulations.”
+Neil Shader, director of communications for DEP, said the new penalties are “indicative of DEP’s continued oversight and enforcement of the permit conditions and regulations.”
 He said DEP will hold Sunoco accountable for the violations that occurred at Marsh Creek Lake.
-Sunoco did not respond to a request for comment on the latest fine.
+Sunoco did not respond to a request for comment on the latest penalty.